 Optional Wednesday Excursion, Now Open to Delegates through Registration

-Hot and Cold Water in the Canadian Rockies
+Running Water in the Canadian Rockies

 Banff is the birthplace of Canada’s National Park system, and was initially established around the Cave and Basin Hot spring site to attract tourists west on the newly built rail line.
 Now a National Heritage site, it hosts the only endangered animal in the park.

+We hope to include this site on the trip, weather permitting.
 The "Cave" is a travertine mound formed over glacial sediments, that was later hollowed out by acid speleogenesis.
 Large mats of Thiothrix sp. growing in the outlet provide food for the Banff Springs snail, which evolved over the last 5000 years from cold water cousins.
 The snails are uniquely adapted to life in the warm anoxic spring waters.
 Cycles of snow melt can destroy the microbial mats, and lead to mass die off of the snails – an annual trauma for this endangered endemic species.

 Trip Details